 Villa Antona Traversi

-The Villa contains unique environments such as the Sala del Coro, the former internal church of the Monastery, still decorated with the cycle of frescoes and the arabesque painted by Bernardino Luini and his school.
+The Villa contains unique environments such as the Sala del Coro, the former internal church of the Monastery, still decorated with frescoes and arabesque painted by Bernardino Luini and his school.
 The Cloister, today a courtyard of over 1,000 square meters.
-The Limonera, the Room of the Masks and the Octagonal Hall.
+The Limonera, the Hall of the Masks and the Octagonal room.
+And above all the Church of San Vittore, started in 1520 and still intact in paintings and architecture.

 Villa Antona Traversi offers a wide variety of spaces, both inside and outside, which make it a unique setting for the organization of events and receptions.
 The location is granted exclusively for the whole day, with the possibility to customize every moment of the event.